NduhZondi007/capitec/README.md

 Tests are written with JUnit 5 and Spring Boot’s test framework.
 A sample integration test verifies that aggregations work correctly on the preloaded dataset.

-## Extending the project

-* **Add more data sources:**  Replace or augment `transactions.csv` with other CSVs or integrate with external APIs.
-* **Improve categorisation:**  Use merchant category codes (MCC) or third‑party enrichment services to assign categories more accurately【16†L231-L235】.
-You could also persist merchant/category mappings in a database.
-* **Persist to a real database:**  Swap H2 for PostgreSQL or MySQL by changing the datasource properties.
-Spring Data JPA will automatically create the schema.
-* **Metrics and monitoring:**  Enable Spring Boot Actuator to expose health and metrics endpoints【33†L260-L267】 and integrate with Prometheus/Grafana.

-## License

-This project is provided as a sample and does not carry a specific software license.
-You are free to use and modify it for educational or evaluation purposes.